KarimDahawy/Traffic-Sign-Classifier/Report.md

 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration